Medical

 Visit our main campus @ 501 S. Mount Vernon Ave to enroll.

 Psychology is designed as an introduction into the scientific study of behavior, emphasizing perceptions, thinking, motivation, emotion, intelligence and learning.
 This course is designed to contribute to the general education of all students and provide a basis for further study in the field of psychology.
 This a prerequisite course for vocational nurse program.
-Credits: 5 (Prerequisite for the BAS VN program)

-Start Date: 01/12/2023 – 06/01/2023
+Start Date: 1/11/2024 – 5/30/2024

 Days: Thurs